 About Elizabeth Longford

 Elizabeth Longford (1906-2002) was born Elizabeth Harman.
 She married Frank Pakenham, later Earl of Longford, in 1931.
-For some years a writer for the Daily Express and the Sunday Times, she was also a biographer and historian and continued to write well into her nineties.
+She was a celebrated biographer and historian and continued to write well into her nineties.
 Her many publications include Victoria, which appeared in 1964, a two-volume biography of Wellington, Churchill, The Queen Mother: A biography, Elizabeth R, and Royal Throne: The Future of the Monarchy, which was published in 1993.

 For more information, please visit the ELHB website.